Edit Blog Post

 PCVs bike from market to market to spread awareness about malaria and teach prevention techniques.

 But it has to start here.
 It has to start in Mali.
 We need to set the example and show the world that this is possible.
-Malaria is not only preventable, but 100% treatable.
+Malaria is not only preventable, but 100%!t(MISSING)reatable.
 I ask that each volunteer make it their personal mission to transmit this message to their neighbors and friends.
 Malaria doesn’t have to be a fact of life.
 They can change that.
 They can change the future.
-Their children will grow up and tell their grandchildren of this once horrible disease that used to be responsible for over 60% of Malian deaths, and the grandchildren won’t believe them.
+Their children will grow up and tell their grandchildren of this once horrible disease that used to be responsible for over 60%!o(MISSING)f Malian deaths, and the grandchildren won’t believe them.
 This is possible.

 How?
 Mosquito nets